See-Yin-Chan/Heart-Disease-Analysis/README.md

 * Which classification model is the best at predicting whether a person has heart disease?

 ## Data Preparation
+We decided to use the Cleveland dataset as it has the least missing values.
+We replaced null values with the mode as the missing values were categorical variables.
+We performed mapping on multiple variables so that we could classify them.

 ## Exploratory Data Analysis

 ## Machine Learning
 We utilised the following classification models: